rriegel/rriegel/README.md

 # Hi, I'm Ryan 👋🎧

-I'm a software engineer passionate about building applications that bring unique audio experiences to their users.
-I also enjoy finding fast and scalabale architecture solutions, building APIs, and creating user interfaces that elevate the user experience!
+I am a software engineer experienced in designing and developing fast and scalable JavaScript applications.
+I excel in Agile workflow environments, refactoring, test-driven development, MVC architecture, building APIs, and creating/maintaining databases.
+In my experience working in different teams to develop full stack applications, I've been described as an understanding, productive and fun teammate!

-I am currently seeking a new role to leverage my skills and make an impact within a company!
+I'm excited to apply my passion for technology as I am actively seeking a new role within a company.

 ## 💻 My tech stack